Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 The table lists the Data_Types and related Host_Types which use them in one or more reports for compliance, but Host_Types may choose to offer additional reports.
 For example, we encourage all Host_Types to offer the Global Item Report using all relevant Data_Types.

-Report providers MUST report metrics in line with the following:
+Report providers MUST report Data_Types in line with the following:

-* Host_Types required to provide the TR MUST deliver title level information in the PR (e.g. Journal for a journal article or Book for a book).
-If the DR is also required, usage MUST be reported at the title level within the DR.
+* Investigations and Requests reported in the DR MUST be reported with the same Data_Type in the PR.
-* Host_Types required to provide the TR and which choose to also offer the IR MUST report usage at the item level in IR (e.g. Article for a journal article, Book_Segment for a book).
+* Investigations and Requests reported in the TR MUST be reported with the same Data_Type in the DR (if applicable) and the PR.
-* Host_Types that are required to provide the IR MUST also report at item level in the PR and, if required, the DR. Only certain Data_Type and Parent_Data_Type combinations are permitted, as detailed in Table 3.q.
+* Investigations and Requests reported in the IR but not in the DR or TR MUST be reported with the same Data_Type in the PR.

 Table 3.p (below): List of Data_Type Values